Anger vies with hope as Macron's France gears up to vote again

-NICE/LYON, France French voters handed power to a young, untested president a month ago, some hoping he can reboot the country, others simply judging that his far-right opponent was a worse prospect.
+NICE/LYON, France (Reuters) - French voters handed power to a young, untested president a month ago, some hoping he can reboot the country, others simply judging that his far-right opponent was a worse prospect.

 Damien Canizares, who runs a butcher's shop with his son in the Mediterranean coastal city of Nice, holds neither of those views.